Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 - Dispatcher is going to see all released orders.
 - Dispatcher takes orders, creates task packet, assigns to worker, annotates which piece of application equipment is going to be running, and saves as scheduled packet.
 - The message is once again generated to webhook in F&O.
-- Status is updated to “scheduled” if a blend.
+- Status is updated to "scheduled" if a blend.
     - This creates an automatically explode bomb at scheduled date. (ex: if a client is using automatic fertilizer, dispensing ticket is released at the scheduled state which kicks off another integration to Kahler, so they can blend and send product out to field that is going to be applied.)

 ### Controllers